 The majority of eye infections will be treated with prescription antibacterial eye drops.
-Never use human eye drops to treat a cat.
+Never use human eye drops.

 The prognosis for eye drops is good.
 Most cats make a full recovery in a short space of time.
-Do not allow the infection to run its course alone.
-This will only aggravate the issue and inflict further discomfort.
+Do not allow the infection to run its course, as this will only aggravate the issue.

 Conjunctivitis (Pink Eye)

 Your cat’s eye will become inflamed, red, and swollen.
-This will be painful.
-Your cat will rub and claw at its eye.
+This will be painful, so your cat will rub and claw at its eye.

 Feline conjunctivitis is treated with anti-inflammatory eye drops.
-Most cats make a full recovery within two days of treatment.
+Most cats will make a full recovery within 2 days of treatment.

 Glaucoma can occur when a cat’s eye infection is not treated.
 A cat must drain fluid through its tear ducts.
-If your cat is unable to do so, pressure builds.
+If your cat is unable to do so, pressure builds up.
 This leaves your cat in pain and unable to open its eye.

 Glaucoma must be treated at the first sign of symptoms.
-If a cat’s glaucoma is not treated, it may lose its eye.
-The warning signs include:
+If glaucoma is left untreated, it may lose an eye.
+The signs of this condition include:

 - Visible swelling in the eye